ziez/msteams-haiku-bot/README.md

 # msteams-haiku-bot

 Energize your team chats with a dash of poetry! **msteams-haiku-bot** listens for messages that just happen to match the classic 17‑syllable footprint and recasts them in a playful 5-7-5 form.
-Syllables are counted with the `textstat` library, giving a reasonable approximation of natural language.
 It's a lightweight way to sprinkle a bit of zen and fun into the development process.

 ## Project Structure